LostMyInfo/mapih/README.md

 ```

 ### [Edit Application Command Permissions](https://discord.com/developers/docs/interactions/application-commands#edit-application-command-permissions)
-**Edits command permissions for a specific command for your application in a guild.**
+• Edits command permissions for a specific command for your application in a guild.

 #### Parameters
 | Field           | Type                                                                                   | Description               |